 The bananas on the bottom left are ripe.
 Yet the darker the bananas are, the sweeter and more tender the bread.

-If you can’t wait days for your bananas to turn dark brown, quick-ripen them by popping them in a 350 degree oven for 5-8 minutes.
+Here’s a Pro Tip if you can’t wait days for your bananas to turn dark brown: quick-ripen them by popping the bananas in a 350 degree F oven for 5-8 minutes.
 Look how dark they get, on the right.

 Black mushy bananas = Awesome banana bread.